silverstripe/developer-docs/en/02_Developer_Guides/04_Configuration/01_SiteConfig.md

 [/notice]

 You can define as many extensions for `SiteConfig` as you need.
-For example, if you're developing a module and want to provide the users a place to configure settings then the `SiteConfig` panel is the place to go it.
+For example, if you're developing a module and want to provide the users a place to configure site-wide settings then the `SiteConfig` panel is the place to go it.

 ## API Documentation